Skip to content

-LLM org-design tools¶
+LLM org-design tools

 Reyn gives an LLM three primitives for building a live multi-agent organisation at runtime:

-| Tool | What it does |
+Tool What it does

-Create a child agent with a name + role, capped at ⊆ your capabilities |
+spawn_agent Create a child agent with a name + role, capped at ⊆ your capabilities

-Start a fresh-context sub-session to run a task in isolation |
+spawn_session Start a fresh-context sub-session to run a task in isolation

-Wire agents you spawned into a communication topology and optionally narrow each member's capabilities |
+create_topology Wire agents you spawned into a communication topology and optionally narrow each member's capabilities

 These tools are router-only (not available inside a Phase): they are org-design decisions made by the running agent, not instructions authored in a workflow.

-reyn topology) and Topology YAML let a human operator define the org structure up front in configuration.
+Distinct from the operator topology tools.
+The operator CLI (reyn topology) and Topology YAML let a human operator define the org structure up front in configuration.
 The tools on this page let the LLM itself design the org at runtime — they are complementary, not competing, surfaces.
 An operator-authored topology remains the authority for any agent that is already a member; the LLM can only build within its own spawn subtree.

-agent_spawn — create a child agent¶
+spawn_agent — create a child agent

 Creates a new agent in the registry under your authority.
 The new agent's spawn lineage is set by the OS, not by the LLM (forge-guard: the LLM never supplies the parent link).
 The new agent's effective capability is capped at a subset of yours by construction — it can never do anything you cannot (see ⊆-parent capability model).

-Use agent_spawn to design the identity layer of your org: who exists
+Use spawn_agent to design the identity layer of your org: who exists and what their role is.
+To control who-can-talk-to-whom and narrow capabilities further, use create_topology.

-What the return value tells you¶
+What the return value tells you

-registered before the tool returns.
-The ack includes the new agent's name
+spawn_agent returns a spawn-ack (synchronous) — the agent is created and registered before the tool returns.
+The ack includes the new agent's name so you can reference it in a subsequent create_topology call.

-session_spawn(request: str, mode: "ephemeral" | "persistent" = "persistent",
+spawn_session(request: str, mode: "ephemeral" | "persistent" = "persistent",

-narrowing: dict | None = None)
+narrowing: dict | None = None, base_dir: str | None = None,

 mode:

-ephemeral— the session auto-vanishes after its task completes.
-Use for one-shot work where you want no lingering state.persistent— the session stays registered after the task.
+• persistent — the session stays registered after the task.
 Use when you need to refer back to it or continue work there.

-sub-session at construction time.
-Restrict-only — you cannot grant the
+narrowing (optional): a capability-profile subset imposed on the sub-session at construction time.
+Restrict-only — you cannot grant the sub-session capabilities beyond your own.
+Example:

 Both modes are rewind-safe: a session spawned after a rewind cut is dropped during rewind reconstruction.